andrew/ultimate-awesome/README.md

 - [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
 - [awesome-odroid-go](https://github.com/chrisdiana/awesome-odroid-go) - 🕹 A collection of awesome ODROID-GO emulators, games & resources 👾.
+- [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
+With repository stars⭐ and forks🍴.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of awesome cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-flutter-linux](https://github.com/jpnurmi/awesome-flutter-linux) - A curated list of awesome Linux-specific Flutter packages and projects.
 - [Awesome-Javascript-resources](https://github.com/olawanlejoel/Awesome-Javascript-resources) - A Curated list of Awesome JavaScript Resources .